Nico Yennaris: Professional debut (2011–2014)

 Yennaris received his maiden call into the first team squad for a League Cup third round tie versus Shrewsbury Town on 29 September 2011 and he remained an unused substitute during the 3–1 win.
 His first team debut came in the following round versus Bolton Wanderers, in which he played the full 90 minutes of a 2–1 win.
 After signing a new contract, Yennaris made two further substitute appearances before joining League One club Notts County on a youth loan in March 2012.
 Signing until the end of the 2011–12 season, he made two appearances before returning to Arsenal early through injury.
-Yennaris signed a contract extension during the 2012 off-season.
+Yennaris signed a contract extension with Arsenal during the 2012 off-season.

 Yennaris was named in just two first team matchday squads during the 2012–13 and 2013–14 seasons, making one appearance.
-On 28 November 2013, Yennaris joined Championship club Bournemouth on on loan until 2 January 2014.
+On 28 November 2013, Yennaris joined Championship club Bournemouth on loan until 2 January 2014.
 He was an unused substitute on three occasions and failed to make an appearance for the club.
 Entering the final six months of his contract, Yennaris departed Arsenal on 27 January 2014, after making only four senior appearances for the club.